Associate Professor, Division of Reproductive Endocrinology & Infertility, Department of Obstetrics & Gynecology, UT Health San Antonio

-Dr. Tiencheng Arthur Chang is Associate Professor at the Division of Reproductive Endocrinology and Infertility, Department of OB/GYN, The University of Texas Health Science Center, and Director of Clinical Assisted Reproductive Technology Laboratories at UT Health Women’s Health Center, San Antonio, TX.
+Dr. Tiencheng Arthur Chang is an Associate Professor at the Division of Reproductive Endocrinology and Infertility, Department of OB/GYN, The University of Texas Health Science Center, and Director of Clinical Assisted Reproductive Technology Laboratories at UT Health Women’s Health Center, San Antonio, TX.
 Arthur received his B.S. degree in Animal Science from National Taiwan University, Taiwan, and M.S. and Ph.D. degrees in Endocrinology & Reproductive Physiology from the University of Wisconsin-Madison before joining UT Health San Antonio as faculty.

 He is a certified High-complexity Clinical Laboratory Director (HCLD), Embryology Laboratory Director (ELD), and Clinical Consultant (CC).
 He has been very active in clinical laboratory, research, teaching, quality management and business/technology consulting, and served on committees and leadership roles at professional associations and societies.
 He is the current President-Elect (2016-17) / President (2017-18) at the Society of Reproductive Biologists and Technologists.